-Teaching methods include dyad, small-group work, lectures, media, presentations, and discussions as well as supervised role playing, psychodrama, and introspective exercises.
+Teaching methods include an experiential emphasis on dyad, and small-group work, lectures, media, individual and group presentations, collaboration and discussions as well as supervised role playing, psychodrama, and introspective exercises.
 A required 600-hour internship complements coursework by providing students with a supervised, in-depth opportunity to work in a variety of counseling settings.
 The goals, roles, methods, and evaluations in the MAC program are relational and developmentally attuned.